TitoCantimploras/Habitica-Party/README.md

 I used Actions to help me update the party description regularly.

-- scripts: 用于存放脚本
+- scripts: Used to store scripts
-- Markdown_document: 用于存放文档
+- Markdown_document: Used to hold document
-- log: 用于存放日志
+- log: Used to store logs